MartinAstro/GravNN/README.md

 ## Inconveniences of the Spherical Harmonic Gravity Model

 The spherical harmonic gravity model has garnered widespread adoption for Earth orbiting satellites and mission settings due to its efficient capture of planetary oblateness.
 Requiring only a low-degree expansions, dynamicists can capture one of the largest global-scale perturbations to high accuracy.
-The problem, however, is that once planetary oblateness is accounted for other major dynamical perturbations exist:
+The problem, however, is that once planetary oblateness is accounted for, other major dynamical perturbations exist:

 <div align="center">
   <img width=500px src="docs/source/_static/sh_brillouin_2_map.png">